arnaudgallou/janzen/figures/figures.md

 <br>

 ![](../figures/labelled_transects.svg)
 S2.
-Names of each transects as shown in figure 2.
+Names of each transect as shown in figure 2.

 <br>